 Apart from the local consumption, extracts from kola nut are used in the production of energy drinks and other industrial use.
 And in this guide, we’ll show you the top ten kola nut importing countries where you can find internal buyers.

-Additionally, we will tell you some of the local markets in Nigeria where you can buy kola nut at a cheap rate and sell at a profitable rate.
+Additionally, we will tell you some of the local markets in Nigeria where you can buy kola nuts at a cheap rate and sell them at a profitable rate.

 - Botanical name: Cola acuminata

 - Medicinal use

 - Industrial use